-Although Shabbat does not begin until sundown on Friday, we anticipate its arrival by kindling the Shabbat candles with the children during Friday morning snack time.
-Teachers will provide a sign up system to allow parents and family members to join us remotely for your child's Shabbat celebration.
+Although Shabbat does not begin until sundown on Friday, we anticipate its arrival by enjoying a "ta'am shel Shabbat," a taste of Shabbat, by kindling the Shabbat candles, and having grape juice with challah for snack.
+Teachers will provide a sign-up system to allow parents and family members to join us for your child's Shabbat celebration.
 The teachers will provide more details of ways to participate in this special occasion.